 Madrigal Pharmaceuticals (MDGL) Received its Third Buy in a Row

-After Piper Sandler and Chardan Capital gave Madrigal Pharmaceuticals (NASDAQ: MDGL) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Ed Arce maintained a Buy rating on Madrigal Pharmaceuticals today and set a price target of $165.00.
-The company’s shares closed last Friday at $105.25.
+After Piper Sandler and Chardan Capital gave Madrigal Pharmaceuticals (NASDAQ: MDGL) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
+Analyst Mayank Mamtani maintained a Buy rating on Madrigal Pharmaceuticals today and set a price target of $174.00.
+The company’s shares closed last Monday at $105.49.

-According to TipRanks.com, Arce is a 5-star analyst with an average return of 17.3% and a 43.0% success rate.
-Arce covers the Healthcare sector, focusing on stocks such as Entasis Therapeutics Holdings, Aurinia Pharmaceuticals, and Paratek Pharmaceuticals.
+According to TipRanks.com, Mamtani is a 5-star analyst with an average return of 14.4% and a 50.5% success rate.
+Mamtani covers the Healthcare sector, focusing on stocks such as Arrowhead Pharmaceuticals, Spectrum Pharmaceuticals, and Galmed Pharmaceuticals.

-Currently, the analyst consensus on Madrigal Pharmaceuticals is a Strong Buy with an average price target of $176.50, implying a 71.8% upside from current levels.
+Currently, the analyst consensus on Madrigal Pharmaceuticals is a Strong Buy with an average price target of $176.50, representing a 67.4% upside.
 In a report issued on July 30, Piper Sandler also initiated coverage with a Buy rating on the stock with a $208.00 price target.

 See today’s analyst top recommended stocks >>